 The idea of establishing the Museum of Islamic Art goes back to 1880 when Egyptian authorities collected all the precious pieces of Islamic art from several mosques, other structures, and buildings and stored them in the eastern section of Al Hakem Mosque on Al Mui'z Street in Cairo.

-Shortly afterward, these antiquities were put on display in a small museum that was specially built in the open courtyard of the Al Hakem Mosque called the House of Arabian Antiquities.
-The displays of the Museum of Islamic Art remained in that location until the building of the museum in 1903, and it was officially opened for public visits on December 28, 1903.
-After the Egyptian Revolution in 1952, the museum was renamed as the Museum of Islamic Art.
+Shortly afterward, these antiquities were displayed in a small museum specially built in the open courtyard of the Al Hakem Mosque called the House of Arabian Antiquities.
+The Museum of Islamic Art displays remained in that location until the museum's building in 1903, and it was officially opened for public visits on December 28, 1903.
+After the Egyptian Revolution in 1952, the museum was renamed the Museum of Islamic Art.

 Displays In The Museum

-Today the Museum of Islamic Art displays some of the rarest exhibits, including pottery, pieces of cloth, rocks with Islamic writings, colored windows, and many other displays.
-There is also a collection of Persian and Turkish pottery that the museum bought in 1945.
+Today, the Museum of Islamic Art displays some of the rarest exhibits, including pottery, pieces of cloth, rocks with Islamic writings, colored windows, and many other displays.
+There is also a collection of Persian and Turkish ceramics that the museum bought in 1945.

-The Museum of Islamic Art also displays a large collection of Arabian carpets that were brought from many mosques and historical houses from all around Egypt.
+The Museum of Islamic Art also displays an extensive collection of Arabian carpets from many mosques and historical houses around Egypt.

-The collection of carpets of the Museum grew massively when the museum took the selection of carpets that used to belong to Ali Pasha Ibrahim in 1949, which was considered to be one of the largest and most valuable collections of carpets in the whole world at the time.
+The collection of carpets of the Museum grew massively when the museum took the selection of carpets that used to belong to Ali Pasha Ibrahim in 1949, considered one of the largest and most valuable collections of carpets in the world at the time.

 Among the most distinctive displays of the museum is a tomb cover that dates back to the year 652 A.D., 12 years after Muslims took control of Egypt.

-The Museum of Islamic Art also hosts many other rare displays like the pitcher that was found in a village near the governorate of Fayoum.
-This pitcher was part of the items that were found in the tomb of Marwan Ibn Mohamed, the last Caliph of Beni Omaya.
+The Museum of Islamic Art also hosts many other rare displays, like the pitcher found in a village near the governorate of Fayoum.
+This pitcher was part of the items found in the tomb of Marwan Ibn Mohamed, the last Caliph of Beni Omaya.
 It was made out of Bronze, and it is 41 centimeters high, and its diameter is 28 centimeters.
 This pitcher is one of the most elegant displays in the Museum of Islamic Art.

 Wooden Collection In The Museum

-The Museum of Islamic Art displays some marvelous wooden objects that reflect how skillful early Muslims were in the manufacturing and carving of wood.
-The art of wood carving flourished greatly during the Fatimid era when the wood was decorated and carved in two different styles.
-Some wooden decorations were found in the complex of Sultan Qalaun in El Mui'z Street that was originally brought from the Western Fatimid Palace in the area of Bein El Qasrein in Islamic Cairo.
-They were put on display in the museum and illustrate how clever and creative the Fatimid workers and craftsmen must have been.
+The Museum of Islamic Art displays some marvelous wooden objects that reflect how skillful early Muslims were in manufacturing and carving wood.
+Wood carving flourished greatly during the Fatimid era when the wood was decorated and cut in two styles.
+Some wooden decorations were found in the complex of Sultan Qalaun in El Mui'z Street that were initially brought from the Western Fatimid Palace in the area of Bein El Qasrein in Islamic Cairo.
+They were displayed in the museum and illustrate how clever and creative the Fatimid workers and artisans must have been.

-Many of the wooden objects that were manufactured during the Mamluk and Ottoman periods were decorated with mother of pearl and ivory.
-Examples of these objects are the Qur'an holder and the chair that was brought from the Madrasa of Um El Sultan Sha'ban.
+Many wooden objects manufactured during the Mamluk and Ottoman periods were decorated with mother of pearl and ivory.
+Examples of these objects are the Qur'an holder and the chair from the Madrasa of Um El Sultan Sha'ban.